st-ts/ODSC-Hackathon-Repository/README.md

 # ODSC West 2024 Hackathon with NVIDIA
 The repo has my solution to the task given by ODSC team.
 ## Overview of the solution:
 0. Synthetic data generation
-I have used [NeMo](https://github.com/NVIDIA/NeMo) and [llama-3.1-nemotron-70b-instruct](https://build.nvidia.com/nvidia/llama-3_1-nemotron-70b-instruct)
+I have used [NeMo](https://github.com/NVIDIA/NeMo) and [llama-3.1-nemotron-70b-instruct](https://build.nvidia.com/nvidia/llama-3_1-nemotron-70b-instruct).
 Synthetic data was generated in 2 ways:
 - Generating questions based on real provided answers
 - Paraphrasing the questions
 In accordance with this, I have used the original dataset and carefully curated it to only include highly rated questions and answers
 1. Modyfying data curation
 Here, I have changed the following:
-- Parameters related to the length of questions and their scores, and also I made the prompt to be more specific about what kind of tags it needs to generate
+- Parameters related to the length of questions and their scores
+- I made the prompt to be more specific about what kind of tags it needs to generate
 2. Adjusting the fine truning parameters
 Most impactful parameter adjustments:
 - Increased micro_batch_size and adjusted global_batch_size for more effective learning